tsipkens/atems/README.md

 pair correlation method (PCM), Kook, and manual methods.

+### Output

+The various methods of evaluating the properties of the aggregate properties output the data in a structured format, which can be exported to a JSON format to be analyzed in other softwares and languages.

 #### License

 This software is licensed under an MIT license (see the corresponding file